-Barnaby Joyce Won't Be The Acting Prime Minister Next Week
+The Australian Prime Minister Has Announced A Ban On Ministers Shagging Their Staff

+Turnbull said that the ministerial standards were out of date and needed to be updated.

+"I have no interest in prying into people's personal or private affairs, at all," he said.
+"I am not here to moralise.
+But, we must recognise that whatever may have been acceptable, or to which a blind eye was turned in the past, today, in 2018, it is not acceptable for a minister to have a sexual relationship with somebody who works for them.
+It is a very bad workplace practice."

-Embattled deputy prime minister Barnaby Joyce won't be acting prime minister when Malcolm Turnbull is in the United States next week.
+It came after the PM announced earlier today that Joyce won't be acting prime minister when Turnbull is in the United States next week.

-As Labor continues mounting attacks on Joyce over free accommodation he and his new partner Vikki Campion received in Armidale from a wealthy businessman and friend of Joyce, Turnbull announced in Question Time on Thursday that Joyce would be taking leave from February 19 to 25, meaning he would not be able to be acting prime minister while Turnbull is overseas.
+As Labor continues mounting attacks on Joyce over free accommodation he and Campion received in Armidale from a wealthy businessman and friend of Joyce, Turnbull announced in Question Time on Thursday that Joyce would be taking leave from February 19 to 25, meaning he would not be able to be acting prime minister while Turnbull is overseas.

 The announcement came after Turnbull had stressed several times in parliament that Joyce would be acting prime minister, despite the ongoing scandal related to his affair with Campion.